-Acknowledgements
+Acknowledgements.
 This study was supported by the Deutsche Forschungsgemeinschaft (DFG) through the CliSAP project.
-The tide gauge data was obtained from the PSMSL, and some parts of tide gauge data sets were from Martin Ekman, and Andreas Groh from

-15 TUD and FGD.
-We also thank NASA/JPL PO.DAAC and University of Colorado for the reconstructed SSHA time series.
-We are also grateful to the institutes NOAA, CRU, NCEP and NCAR for the climatic data sets used in this study.
+The tide gauge data were obtained from the PSMSL, and some parts of the tide gauge data sets were provided by Martin Ekman and Andreas Groh from TUD and FGD.
+We also thank NASA/JPL PO.DAAC and the University of Colorado for the reconstructed SSHA time series.
+We are grateful to the institutes NOAA, CRU, NCEP, and NCAR for the climatic data sets used in this study.